starburstdata/dbt-trino/README.md

 dbt docs serve --port 8081 # starts local server (by default docs server runs on 8080 port, it may cause conflict with Trino in case of local development)
 ```

+#### Using Custom schemas

+By default, all dbt models are built in the schema specified in your target.
+But sometimes you wish to build some of the models in a custom schema.
+In order to do so, use the `schema` configuration key to specify a custom schema for a model.
+See [here](https://docs.getdbt.com/docs/building-a-dbt-project/building-models/using-custom-schemas) for the documentation.
+It is important to note that by default, dbt will generate the schema name for a model by concatenating the custom schema to the target schema, as in: `<target_schema>_<custom_schema>`.

 ## Development

 ### Running tests